anijitsahu/css-layout-timeline-actions/README.md

 # css-layout-timeline-actions
-A Simple Timeline along with several actions that are performed in that timeframe Application using [HTML5](https://www.w3schools.com/html/html5_intro.asp) and [CSS3](https://www.w3schools.com/css/).
+A Simple Timeline along with several actions that are performed in that timeframe application using [HTML5](https://www.w3schools.com/html/html5_intro.asp) and [CSS3](https://www.w3schools.com/css/).
 It is a static page.
 So no databases / storage is there to hold the changes.

 [Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout), the new feature of [CSS3](https://www.w3schools.com/css/) is used for layout creation purpose.